BND Hamburger Icon

 It’s important to find out whether the patient portal will cost your company extra or is included with your billing services.
 You should also find out how exactly your company of choice pursues unpaid bills and how long it waits to send these bills to collections.

-The steps of the medical billing process, which medical billing companies handle for your practice, are as follows.
+The steps of the medical billing process, which medical billing companies handle for your practice, are:

 1. Determining financial responsibility.